w84death/ghost-db-to-html-page/README.md

 ## Usage

-1. Ensure you have a backup of your Ghost blog database in SQLite format (`database.db`).
+1. Ensure you have a backup of your Ghost blog database in SQLite format (`ghost.db`).

-2. Place the script in the same directory as the backup database.
+2. Place the `ghost.db` in a local directory accessible from the script direcotry.

 3. Open a terminal or command prompt and navigate to the script directory.